Lawyer Aggressively Defending The Rights Of Those Accused of Drug Crimes

 A drug arrest can result in serious consequences, including jail time and hefty fines – even in the case of a first offense.
 While simple possession of a small amount of marijuana (20 grams or less) may be prosecuted as a first-degree misdemeanor, possession of many other drugs are prosecuted as third-degree felonies.
 Drug sales, manufacturing, and trafficking related charges can be prosecuted as an even more serious felony offense, particularly if the case involves an individual with a criminal record.

-If you’re accused of drug possession or another drug crime in Tampa or the surrounding region, you need an experienced criminal defense lawyer working hard on your side.
+If you’re accused of drug possession or another drug crime in Tampa or the surrounding region, you need an experienced drug crimes lawyer working hard on your side.
 Robin Fuson, P.A. is a former prosecutor-turned-defense lawyer who has been practicing law for over 23 years.
 He has also served in a key role in the Florida State Attorney’s Office as the chief of narcotics prosecution and former chief of DUI prosecution.
 This experience has provided Attorney Fuson with tremendous insight into the legal process for drug cases.
 He has also instructed law enforcement officers across Hillsborough County, Florida.

 Recent Case Involving Drugs